All Episodes

 Happy birthday.

-Samira, when you see folks coming from every which way are saying the same thing, which is that Special Olympics has impacted not just the athletes, but all of us.
+When you see folks coming from every which way are saying the same thing, which is that Special Olympics has impacted not just the athletes, but all of us.

-That makes me so proud of my main main.
+It makes me so proud of Mommy.

-Mommy always said this movement was built on volunteers, and as we all know, that's good for your health.
+And as we all know, that's good for your health.

-If we want to be part of this inclusion revolution to benefit our health and this help a lot of folks around us, how do we do it?
+Teach us, doctor, if we want to be part of this inclusion revolution to benefit our health and to help a lot of folks around us.

 I think the first thing is get involved, join.

-Uh Inclusion is the revolution the country needs right now.
+Inclusion is the revolution the country needs right now.

-We want to make inclusive leadership, a platform for people to recognize that these athletes aren't just people who need to learn.
+We want to make inclusive leadership a platform for people to recognize that these athletes aren't just people who need to learn.

 They're people who can lead and they can work.

-They want jobs when they graduate from high school and from college, and we want to focus on the connection between all that and justice in health care.
+And we want to focus on the connection between all that and justice in health care.

 Too many people with intellectual disabilities don't get good health care today.